 - A) Scenario Greatest Present Values.
 For a given scenario, the Scenario Greatest Present Value is the sum of: - 1) The greatest present value, as of the projection start date, of the projected Accumulated Deficiencies defined in section III)B)6); and - 2) The Starting Asset Amount. - B) Discount Rates.
-In determining the Scenario Greatest Present Values, Accumulated Deficiencies shall be discounted using the same interest rates used to project General Account Assets, as determined in section A1.4)D), reduced to reflect expected credit losses.
+In determining the Scenario Greatest Present Values, Accumulated Deficiencies shall be discounted using the same interest rates used to project General Account Assetsat which positive cash flows are invested, as determined in section A1.4)D){5.} Such interest rates shall be reduced to reflect expected credit losses.
 Note that the interest rates used do not include a reduction for Federal Income Taxes.